chromestone/Advances-In-XR/index.md

 **What has already been done:**

-TODO talk about only free APIs.
-As far as we're aware mediapipe can handle everything up to face emotion recognition.
+First, as far as libraries and SDKs that are free, we haven't found any library more general than Barracuda for neural network deployment onto Unity.
+And as far as we're aware, a port of MediaPipe ont Unity is the best option.
+Mediapipe can handle everything up to face emotion recognition.
+Specifically, we use Keijiro's port of three MediaPipe models: Face Detection, Face Landmarking, and Iris Landmarking.

+Since we need to finetune a model for eyeFER anyway, we thought it be best to find a PyTorch model so we can train it.
+(There might be face emotion recognition plugins for Unity but we want to compare the effect of finetuning.)
+Hence, we used Barracuda to support all neural network ports.

-As for the deep learning side, as far as I'm aware there isn't research on this.
+As for eye based face emotion recognition, at the time of this writing, as far as I'm aware there isn't research on this yet.
 What I turned up by searching on Google Scholar were papers on the effect of masks on _humans_ performing face emotion recognition.

 **What Derek Did:**

+Software engineering

+Get screen capture efficient so we can run models on input from camera on phone

+Write the code to combine all of the models together into one flexible pipeline (with the option to turn off various models depending on the selected mode)

+Make it possible to run efficient net (budget compute)

 ### Iris Based Depth Estimation

+what has been done

+TODO: include 2 asesome grpahics from mediapipe

+what derek did

+use predicted depth to visualize

+figure out a way to not update game object pos as much

+software engineering

+make it so that world objects don't interfere with capture by using culling mask

 ### AR Student ID
 This is built with the Vuforia engine.
 Vuforia supports image tracking which is very helpful for this feature.
 We set our UMD student IDs as image targets and then created game objects in Unity that serve as our AR cards.